Asymmetric Information Enhanced Mapping Framework for Multirobot Exploration based on Deep Reinforcement Learning: RELATED WORK

-\textbf{DRL-based methods.} Recently, deep reinforcement learning is increasingly used to balance the tradeoff between computational efficiency and the optimality of the decision.
+\textbf{Learning-based methods.} Learning-based methods learn exploration policies from environmental feedback, or learn to construct map representation to facilitate decision-making.
+Some researchers employed reinforcement learning framework for policy generation.
 Geng \emph{et al.} \cite{r58} proposed a decentralized decision-making method in grid map environments using multi-agent reinforcement learning, and robots exchange observation information encoded by convolutional neural networks through a learnable network structure to achieve collaborative decision-making.
 Later, Geng \emph{et al.} \cite{r59} improved this by introducing attention mechanisms for more targeted information exchange.
 However, the limited action space in grid maps often results in suboptimal long-term decisions.
 To address this problem, Tan \emph{et al.} \cite{r60} introduced hierarchical reinforcement learning, extending the decision model to a hierarchical framework.
 Zhu \emph{et al.} \cite{zhu2024multi} proposed a Two-Stage Coordination (TSC) strategy, which consists of a high-level leader module and a low-level action executor.
 Researchers have applied reinforcement learning to more realistic scenarios, accounting for robot dynamics and environmental perception.
 Hu \emph{et al.} \cite{r61} combined DRL with Voronoi segmentation for LiDAR-equipped robots.
 Chaplot \emph{et al.} \cite{r62} designed a hierarchical framework for single-robot indoor exploration using RGB cameras, while Yu \emph{et al.} \cite{r21} extended this to multirobot vision-based exploration with a Transformer-based decision network.
 Ye \emph{et al.} \cite{r22} used depth cameras to reconstruct 2D maps and built topological graphs, introducing a multi-path graph neural network to predict distances between boundary points and robots.
 Lodel \emph{et al.} \cite{lodel2022look} trained an information-aware policy via deep reinforcement learning, that guides a receding-horizon trajectory optimization planner.
-Lee \emph{et al.} \cite{lee2024multi} proposed a spatial abstraction for multi-agent exploration, using topological graph memories with minimal image features.

-Our method complements existing methods and extends the potential of Information-theoretic methods in multi-agent cooperative strategy training.